postersw/AndersonIsland/ReadMe.txt

 		4. After branch appears in the Branches list select the branch, right click, and select "Publish Branch".
  		   Then it will appear in the 'remotes/origin' list.
 	3. New branch will be on this PC.
 Be sure to Publish it from the Branches screen.
 Be sure to use it on other PCs.
-	4. Switch phonegap.build to new branch (e.g. Ver19)
+	4. Switch phonegap.build to new branch (e.g. Ver19).
+NOTE: branch name must match existing GitHub branch.
+CASE SENSITIVE.
+	   If it doesn't you get a message "Cannot access Github repository".
 	5. Switch other PCs to new branch.
 NOTE: If new branch does not show on Visual Studio GIT/Branches list, try switching to the Sync screen and running Fetch.
 Or set the VS branch to Master, and then run Fetch.
 	   If that doesn't work, try 'git fetch' from the command line.